-I have over 100 cookbooks and books about food.
-A handful of them focus on the German cuisine, and of those, there are three in particular I’d recommend:
+I own well over 100 cookbooks and books about food.
+A growing portion of them focus on the German cuisine, and of those, I’d recommend these in particular:

 Küchenschätze: Rezepte für die Seele by Anne-Katrin Weber and Sabine Schlimm, (GU Themenkochbuch, Graefe und Unzer Verlag, 2010).
-A personal collection of the author’s most-loved childhood treats; the recipes are simple, reliable and very, very good.
+A personal collection of the author’s most-loved childhood treats, both savory and sweet (and including the odd non-German wildcard).
+The recipes are simple, easy to follow and very good.
 In German.

-Of my remaining, non-German cookbooks, it’s impossible for me to choose a top three: I am constantly re-reading them and picking out recipes that haven’t previously appealed, and my preferences change with both the seasons and my mood.
-The books I cook from the most and that have influenced me most greatly in the kitchen are by Nigel Slater, Yotam Ottolenghi, Diana Henry, Claudia Roden and Madhur Jaffrey.
+Of my remaining, non-German cookbooks, it’s impossible for me to choose a top three (or five, or ten).
+I am constantly re-reading them and picking out recipes that haven’t previously appealed, and my preferences change with both the seasons and my mood.
+However, the books I cook from the most, which have influenced me most greatly in the kitchen, are by Nigel Slater, Yotam Ottolenghi, Diana Henry, Claudia Roden and Madhur Jaffrey.

 Honest, sustainable, seasonal eating

-✭ Slow Food International: an incredible global movement focusing on the preservation of local food cultures and traditions and ensuring that everyone on the planet has access to good, fairly-produced food (there’s a local German site, too)
+✭ Slow Food International: the global movement focusing on the preservation of local food cultures and traditions and ensuring that everyone on the planet has access to good, clean, fairly-produced food (there’s a local German site, too)

 ✭ Deutsches Obst und Gemüse: an initiative from the BVEO, the German national association of fruit and vegetable producers, which features an excellent seasonal calendar (in German, but with pictures)

-✭ Fish Online: easy-to-use buyer’s guide to sustainable fish
+✭ Fish Online: easy-to-use guide to buying sustainable fish.

-✭ Ginger & Bread: a German living in England who makes the most fabulous-looking, traditional German food and writes beautifully about it, too.
-Ginger has shared some of her own recipes on A Sausage Has Two
+✭ Ginger & Bread: a Schwabian living in England, Ginger shares fabulous recipes for traditional German dishes.
+She has also shared some of her own recipes on A Sausage Has Two

-✭ Spoonfuls of Germany: US-based Nadia Hassani writes wonderful stories about the history of her favourite German recipes and has also published a cookbook of regional recipes of the same name
+✭ Spoonfuls of Germany: US-based German Nadia Hassani writes wonderful stories about the history of her favourite German recipes; she has also published a cookbook of regional recipes of the same name

 ✭ Berlin – What’s Cooking?: Bavarian Julia spent 10 years living in London, where she ran a pop-up German café in an old pie shop, and now has a deli and communal cooking space in Berlin.
 On her blog, she shares traditional German recipes as made by her friends

-✭ My Dinner: London-based half German, half Filipino Marita shares traditional German dishes from her childhood – plus Lebanese recipes, too (her husband’s half Lebanese, half English)
+✭ My Dinner: London-based half German, half Filipino Marita shares traditional German (and other) dishes from her childhood

 Germany-based blogs featuring restaurant and/or product recommendations